 The Department of Education previously maintained an extensive list of visa subclasses that determined which students were regarded as ‘Students on a Visa’, rather than ‘Overseas Students’.
 This list ceased to exist in June 2014.

 Only students who are the primary visa holder, or the dependent of a primary visa holder, that is issued for the purposes of study are ‘Overseas Students’.
-As at July 2016, the only student visa subclasses included in this category are subclass 500 (prior to this date, they were 570, 571, 572, 573, 574, and 575).
+As at January 2014, the only student visa subclasses included in this category were 570, 571, 572, 573, 574, and 575.
 All other students would be regarded as ‘Students on a Visa’.

 ‘Overseas Students’ do not include:

 dependents of a person who is receiving a full sponsorship or scholarship to one of the institutions mentioned in section 4(1) of the Higher Education Funding Act 1988.
 The sponsorship or scholarship has to meet the full cost of the education component of the course, or